cslammy/Reaktor-Bench/README.md

 # Reaktor-Bench
-Tools used on my bench--reaktor 5 ensembles and instruments
+Tools used on my bench--Native instruments reaktor 5 ensembles and instruments

-Requires a DC coupled I/O module such as expert sleepers ES3, ES6, and/or ES8.
+Requires a DC coupled I/O module such as expert sleepers ES3, ES6, and/or ES8 and a MIDI interface.

-Might be useful for anyone else who owns Reaktor 5 or 6 and uses it to generate test signals as part of their workflow.
+Might be useful for anyone else who owns Reaktor 5 or 6 and uses Reaktor to generate test signals as part of their workflow.

 Otherwise, probably of no use to you.